MfellnerDev/MfellnerDev/README.md

 - 👋 Hellooo, I’m @ProManu24 ^^
 - 👀 I’m interested in coding and Computer Science stuff
-- 🌱 I’m currently learning Java, Python, JavaScript, PHP, MySQL, HTML & CSS (I'm fluent in CSS & HTML but I have to repeat that to safe my skills)
+- 🌱 I’m currently learning Java, JavaScript, HTML & CSS (I'm fluent in CSS & HTML but I have to repeat that to safe my skills)
 - 💞️ I’m looking to collaborate on some projects, but not yet.
 First I wanna finish learning Java / JavaScript and then work on projects ;-)
 - 📫 You can always reach me with the following details:
-E-Mail: promanu24@lbsupport.de
+E-Mail: Contact@Mfellner.dev
 Twitter: SchmolloManu (only German lang.)
 Telegram: SchmolloManu (public)
 Telegram Private: (just send me an E-Mail and I'm gonna give it to you :3 )